 Beyond border processing, the need exists for six more lanes of cross-border roadway capacity (three in each direction) by 2035.
 This is in addition to the Detroit-Windsor Tunnel (two lanes) and the existing Ambassador Bridge (four lanes).
 The Border Partnership's Feasibility Study indicated the need could be as high as ten new/additional lanes.
-The forecasts leading to that conclusion have been refined based on a number of factors including:

-- the effects on cross-border traffic of the events of September 11, 2001; - market forces shifting freight from trucks to trains; - the exchange rate; and, - economic conditions.
+The forecasts leading to that conclusion have been refined based on a number of factors including the effects on cross-border traffic of the events of September 11, 2001, and economic conditions.
 Nonetheless, as trade in this corridor continues to grow, the need for ten additional lanes, compared to today's condition, is reasonable from a capacity, economic, and/or homeland security viewpoint.